aslanshaken/KZImmigrantGuide/README.md

 March, 2021 - Present

 ### Brief short description:
-The web source aims to integrate all Kazakh communities in the US.
-It’s planned to be a digital toolbox and a source facilitator, where Kazakh Americans and newcomers will get veracious up-to-date information on various topics, including immigration, legalization, housing and lease/rent, job-hunting and offering, cultural gatherings etc. At large, it should grow as a communication medium and resource sharing channel for all Kazakhstanis, who repudiate losing their bundle with homeland and native culture.
+To help people everywhere find what they love.
+The web source aims to integrate all people in the US.
+It’s planned to be a digital toolbox and a source facilitator, where people will get veracious up-to-date information on various topics, including immigration, legalization, housing and lease/rent, job-hunting and offering, cultural gatherings etc.

+At large, it should grow as a communication medium and resource sharing channel for all people.
 Project is non-profit and encourages volunteering among our counterparts.

-### Target audience:
-Kazakh Diaspora in the US

 ### Features: